-3 Refer to the chapter 'Preparing the Performance Toolkit' in the the z/VM: Performance Toolkit Guide for information on interfaces that can be set up with Performance Toolkit for VM, such as an Internet Interface.
-This chapter will also refer you to the "Guided Tour" chapter in the z/VM: Performance Toolkit Guide for installation verification steps.
+- $\bf 3$ Refer to the chapter 'Preparing the Performance Toolkit' in the z/VM: Performance Toolkit Guide for information on interfaces that can be set up with Performance Toolkit for VM, such as an Internet Interface.
+This chapter will also refer you to the "Guided Tour" chapter in the z/VM: Performance Toolkit Guide for installation verification steps. - 4 You may also want to have the PERFSVM user ID automatically started when z/VM is IPL'd.
+See the CP Planning and Administration Guide for information on how to add entries to the PROFILE EXEC for the AUTOLOG1 user ID.
+Remember that the SFS servers need to be started before PERFSVM if you've installed on SFS.
+Also, If you are starting the web interface, you'll need TCPIP started before trying to start PERFSVM.
+Also, if your installation is using an External Security Manager (ESM) you should review its program directory for additional AUTOLOG considerations.